absahir/Assignment-1/README.md

 ---

-Acrons: A behavioral approach to investment and savings

 ## Overview and Origin:

 Launched in 2014, Acorns positions itself as a technology-based driver of automated micro-investment and savings, using principles of behavioural finance: Acorns’ CEO Noah Kerner describes the company as a “financial wellness system” .
 The company enables its subscribers to invest their spare change using a system it calls "round-ups."
 It tracks ones bank account and automatically invests the change from your daily purchases, thus lowering the pain of investment and savings decision making.
 Today, members can open an investment account, a savings (both for adults and children) account, as well as an IRA account while saving money through the company’s cashback program.
 Recently the company has also made forays into retirement planning.